-Dan has learned to see the world through the lens of his camera, carefully picking subjects of interest to iliustrate his view of the world.
-There is a saying among National Geographic photographers.
+Dan has learned to see the world through the lens of his camera, carefully picking subjects of interest to illustrate his There is a saying among National Geographic photographers.

 "National Geographic photographers stand on top of the garbage cans to photograph the flowers ... while Life magazine photographers stand in the flowers to photograph the garbage cans."

-Palo Alto, California "What is the first thing an infant wants to do and the last thing an older person wants to give up?"
+"What is the first thing an infant wants to do and the last thing an older person wants to give up?"
 Walking is the exercise that does not need a gym.
 It is the prescription without medicine, the weight control without diet, and the cosmetic that can't be found in a chemist.
 It is the tranquilizer without a pill, the therapy without a psychoanalyst, and the holiday that does not cost a penny.
 What's more, it does not pollute, consumes few natural resources and is highly efficient.
-Walking is convenient, it needs no special equipment, is self-regulating and inferently safe.
+Walking is convenient, it needs no special equipment, is self-regulating and inherently safe.

-A wellability pion must set a stage for all other motion of transportation to work, including transit.
-If people exampt walk then transit runnelss ineffective.
+A wellability plan must set a stage for all other modes of transperiation to stark, including transit.
+If people cannot walk then transit remains healtering.

 "How can you know what to try with traffic until "Automobiles are often conveniently tagged as the villains responsible for the ills of cities and the disappointments and futilities of city planning.
 But the destructive effects of automobiles are much less a cause than a symptom of our incompetence at city building.
 The simple needs of automobiles are more easily understood and satisfied than the complex needs of cities, and a growing number of planners and designers have come to believe that if they can only solve the problems of traffic, they will thereby have solved the major problems of cities.
 Cities have much more intricate economic and social concerns than automobile traffic.
 How can you know what to try with traffic until you know how the city itself works, and what else it needs to do with its streets?
 You can't."
-Jane Jacobs, Death and Life of Great American Cities , 1961
+Jane Jacobs, Death and Life of Great American Cities, 1961